Lector v1.0.0

 template<typename EnumerationType >

-constexpr ::std::string_view lector::print_enumeration ( const EnumerationType value)
+constexpr std::string_view lector::print_enumeration ( const EnumerationType value)

 constexpr